Kia EV6 review

 |AWD||314 miles||12hrs 30mins (0-100%, 7.4kW)||18mins (10-80%, 233kW)|

 Kia has long been an electric-car trailblazer, with the original Soul EV being one of the first mainstream electric crossovers you could buy.
 But the Kia EV6 model heralds the start of a new generation of impressively high-tech electric cars.
-With a long range, super smooth and engaging driving dynamics, plus a cutting-edge cabin with the latest infotainment software and charging technology, the EV6 is one of our favourite electric vehicles bar none.
+With a long range, super smooth and engaging driving dynamics, plus a cutting-edge cabin with the latest infotainment software and charging technology, the EV6 is not only one of our favourite electric vehicles – owner satisfaction surveys suggest it’s one of your top picks, as well.

-The difference between the EV6 and Kia’s other electric cars is that it’s not based on architecture shared with petrol and diesel-engined models, which often results in some compromises when it comes to design and interior space.
+The difference between the EV6 and many of Kia’s other electric cars is that it’s not based on architecture shared with petrol and diesel-engined models, which often results in some compromises when it comes to design and interior space.
 Just like the VW Group did with its 'MEB' technology, Kia and sister brands Hyundai and Genesis developed a platform exclusively for electric cars.
 It's called 'E-GMP' and is ready to underpin a wide variety of models from the Korean trio in the coming years.

-Where it does remind you of the Hyundai is in its sheer size: it's 4.7 metres long, and nearly three metres of that is the wheelbase between the axles, leaving plenty of room for both passengers and battery packs.
+Where it does remind you of the Hyundai is in its sheer size: it's 4.7 metres long, and nearly three metres of that is the distance between the front and rear axles (the wheelbase), leaving plenty of room for both passengers and battery packs.